Paramagnetismus im Garten: Wie Basalt-Urgesteinsmehl unsere Böden belebt

 "Does paramagnetism make my flowers grow north, like a compass?"

-Conclusion Basalt primary rock flour :
+Conclusion on basalt rock flour :

 Here is a detailed summary of the article on the potential of basalt for CO₂ storage: